Eclipse of the Flower Moon

 Starting At $495

-May in Oklahoma is a time when the taller plants such as spiderworts and black-eyed Susans creep over the tinier blooms stealing their light and water, it’s known by the Osage as the flower-killing moon . . . a time when coyotes howl because the moon is larger . . .
+May in Oklahoma is a time when the taller plants such as spiderworts and black-eyed Susans creep over the tinier blooms stealing their light and water, it’s known by the Osage as the flower-killing moon . . . a time when coyotes howl . . . a time when the moon is larger . . .
 Come explore the Heritage of Oklahoma’s early Natives and Cowboys.
-This package capitalizes on interest in “The Pioneer Woman” cooking show and a new movie based on the novel “Killers of the Flower Moon” . . . and it coincides with a total lunar eclipse.
+This package capitalizes on interest in “The Pioneer Woman” cooking show and a new movie based on the novel “Killers of the Flower Moon” . . . plus it coincides with a total lunar eclipse.

 Per Person Prices: